Focusing on Space and Power: A Standout Large SUV

 Up to 2.2 Tons Towing Capacity and Advanced Safety Features

 With a drag coefficient (Cd) of just 0.33, the Atlas boasts a certified combined fuel efficiency of 8.5 km/l in Korea.
-Despite its class-leading body size, its compact engine displacement provides economic advantages such as reduced automobile taxes.
+Despite its segment-leading body size, its compact engine displacement provides economic advantages such as reduced automobile taxes.

 The Atlas is equipped with excellent crash safety features and Volkswagen’s advanced driver assistance technologies.
-The state-of-the-art driver assistance system "IQ.Drive" integrates features such as "Adaptive Cruise Control," which supports stop-and-go driving at speeds up to 200 km/h, and "Travel Assist," which helps reduce driver fatigue during long-distance trips by assisting with acceleration, braking, and steering.
+The state-of-the-art IQ.DRIVE system integrates features such as Adaptive Cruise Control, which supports stop-and-go driving up to 200 km/h, and Travel Assist, which helps reduce driver fatigue by assisting with acceleration, braking, and steering during long-distance journeys.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.